nikitavoloboev/data/open-source/github/github-actions.md

 - [kustomize-action](https://github.com/int128/kustomize-action) - GitHub Action to run kustomize build in parallel.
 - [git-auto-commit](https://github.com/stefanzweifel/git-auto-commit-action) - GitHub Action to detect changed files during a Workflow run and to commit and push them back to the GitHub repository.
 - [PuRe Bot](https://github.com/syndesisio/pure-bot) - Pull Request Bot to automate development workflow.
+- [Workflow Run Wait](https://github.com/ahmadnassri/action-workflow-queue) - If the same workflow is already running from a previous commit, wait for it to finish.

 ## Go